Commitment + Clinical Leadership = Better Outcomes

 Family History Can Determine Risk

-Another fact about breast cancer is your family history can influence how statistically likely you may develop it.
+Another fact about breast cancer is your family history can influence how statistically likely you are to develop it.

 After all, your parents pass down genes to you that determine your overall genetic makeup.
 That means there’s a chance you may have inherited a gene that increases the likelihood of breast cancer.